 We offer patients advanced cancer fighting options, such as immunotherapy, chemotherapy and radiation therapy using the TrueBeam linear accelerator.
-Our team includes Montana’s only board-certified colorectal surgeon.
-And — equally important — we provide patient navigators who support you and your family through your entire experience, helping you focus on your emotional and mental needs during treatment.
+We provide patient navigators who support you and your family through your entire experience, helping you focus on your emotional and mental needs during treatment.

-St. Peter’s Health provides outpatient services at our Cancer Treatment Center.
-Our cancer team continues to serve patients who need inpatient treatment in our oncology unit in the hospital.
+While our Cancer Treatment Center provides outpatient services, our team continues to serve patients who need inpatient treatment in our oncology unit in the hospital.